lmullen/jsr/_source/issues/vol15/mcvickar.markdown

 [^63]: Ibid.

-[^64]: General Assembly Minutes, 1906–1914 (Cleveland, Tenn.: White Wing
+[^64]: *General Assembly Minutes*, 1906--1914 (Cleveland, Tenn.: White
-    Publishing House, 1992), 15.
+    Wing Publishing House, 1992), 15.

-[^65]: A. J. Tomlinson, "Walk Softly Before God," Church of God Evangel,
+[^65]: A. J. Tomlinson, "Walk Softly Before God," *Church of God
-    January 9, 1915, 1.
+    Evangel*, January 9, 1915, 1.

-[^66]: Book of Minutes: A Compiled History of the Work of the General
+[^66]: *Book of Minutes: A Compiled History of the Work of the General
-    Assemblies of the Church of God (Cleveland, Tenn.: Church of God Publishing House, 1922), 268, quoted in Burton, Serpent-Handling Believers, 72.
+    Assemblies of the Church of God* (Cleveland, Tenn.: Church of God Publishing House, 1922), 268, quoted in Burton, *Serpent-Handling Believers*, 72.
 This statement concludes with Tomlinson noting that serpent handling should be practiced, but never as a test for salvation or the holiness of the believer.